snow6oy/rankingsApiBal/README.md

 $ kubectl cluster-info
 Kubernetes master is running at https://192.168.1.67:8443
 ```
-Hooray!
+Almost there!
 I learnt most of this from [minkube on win with wsl](https://www.jamessturtevant.com/posts/Running-Kubernetes-Minikube-on-Windows-10-with-WSL/)

 ## Setup Kubernetes using Ballerina
 Using [ballerina](https://ballerina.io/) I defined the Rankings API that was deployed to my new cluster.